Building Societies (Funding) and Mutual Societies (Transfers) Act 2007

-The Building Societies (Funding) and Mutual Societies (Transfers) Act 2007 (sometimes referred to as the Butterfill Act) is an Act of the Parliament of the United Kingdom.
-The Act gives building societies greater powers to merge with other companies.
+The Building Societies (Funding) and Mutual Societies (Transfers) Act 2007 (c.
+26) (sometimes referred to as the Butterfill Act) is an act of Parliament of the Parliament of the United Kingdom.
+The act gives building societies greater powers to merge with other companies.

 Passage through Parliament

-The Bill was introduced as a Private Members' Bill by Conservative Member of Parliament Sir John Butterfill, originally titled the Financial Mutuals Arrangements Bill.
+The bill was introduced as a private member's bill by Conservative Member of Parliament Sir John Butterfill, originally titled the Financial Mutuals Arrangements Bill.
 It was also known as the Butterfill Bill.

+Provisions

+The act allowed building societies to merge with other financial mutuals.
+The act changed the minimum threshold for retail markets from 50% to 25%.

+Reception

+The legislation received cross-party support during its passage in Parliament.

-Mergers under the Act
+Mergers under the act

-There have been several high-profile mergers under the auspices of the Act.
+There have been several high-profile mergers under the auspices of the act.

 In August 2009, Britannia Building Society merged with Co-operative Financial Services (part of The Co-operative Group).
 Britannia initially continued as a brand, although owned by the Co-op.

 In February 2011, Kent Reliance Building Society pooled its assets with American private equity bank J.C.
 Flowers & Co..
 J.C.
 Flowers & Co. has a 40% interest in the new bank, named OneSavings Bank plc, with the other 60% in the hands of Kent Reliance Provident Society, a mutual organisation owned by former Kent Reliance BS members.
 The bank trades as Kent Reliance.